 Who We Help

-- Of those unemployed, 45% have lost their job within the last two years
+- Of those unemployed, 68% have been unemployed for more than two years

 Food Bank Services Provides Support to the Emergency Food Network: